-- Preserving land by placing restrictions on its use, through such tools as conservation easements or mutual covenants. - Transferring land to a conservation organization. - Selling or donating land with conditions attached, like deed restrictions or conditional transfers.
+- Preserving land by placing restrictions on its use, through such tools as conservation easements or mutual covenants. - Transferring land to a conservation organization . - Selling or donating land with conditions attached, like deed restrictions or conditional transfers.

-Overall Natural, Scenic and Cultural Resources Goals, Polices and Recommendations
+Overall Goals, Polices and Recommendations

-1. To identify and protect those natural and historic resources that are unique to Chelsea and make it special.

-- 2. To preserve and protect Chelsea's important cultural and natural resources for future generations. - 3.
+- 1. To identify and protect those natural and historic resources that are unique to Chelsea and make it special. - 2.
+To preserve and protect Chelsea's important cultural and natural resources for future generations. - 3.
 To allow for reasonable development without sacrificing important cultural and natural resources.

 - 1. It is the policy of the town to ensure careful review of all development projects to minimize the impact on Chelsea's natural and cultural resources. - 2.
-It is the policy of the Town to protect unique resources by careful planning.
+Areas identified as significant natural and fragile areas; outstanding water resources, including lakes, rivers, aquifers, shorelands and wetlands; significant scenic roads, waterways, and views; and important historic structures, sites, or districts, archaeological sites and archaeologically sensitive areas should be protected through careful planning.